Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/11-RESTful-APIs-and-Deployment-Environments/README.md

 1. Download [Insomnia RESTful API Client](https://insomnia.rest/)
 2. Use it to make a request to your "/" route.
 You should see the HTML that returns to any browser.
 3. Now update your root route '/' logic to respond with JSON `reviews` if the `Content-Type` is `application/json`.
-4. In your headers in insomnia add "Content-Type" "application/json" and make a request to '/'.
-You should see the JSON.
+4. In your headers in Insomnia add `"Content-Type" "application/json"` and make a request to `/`.
+You should see JSON returned.
-5. Now make the same change to the rest of your Review routes.
+1. Now make the same change to the rest of your Review routes.

-## The Production Environment
+## A Traditional Workflow for Release

 Any software project has at a few separate **Environments**.
 Currently we are just using 2 - DEV & PROD.

 - **Development (DEV)** on local machines
 - **Test (TEST)** on local machines or a separate test server
-- **Staging (STAGING)** on a production server (private for stablization and load testing)
+- **Staging (STAGING)** on a production server (private for stabilization and load testing)
 - **Production (PROD)** on a production server

 ![environments](assets/different-environments.jpg)